Most 10-inch motorized miter saws can make crosscuts up to 5½ inches wide, but what do you do when you need to cut wide boards?

 And of course, remember that safety, and always wear your safety glasses.

-Watch this video to learn how to cut wide boards with a miter saw.
+Watch the video above to learn how to cut wide boards with a miter saw.